xplainfi provides feature importance methods for machine

 iterations, whereas $scores() gives you the individual

-scores as calculated by the supplied measures and the
+scores as calculated by the supplied measure and the

 corresponding importance calculated from the difference of these scores